MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/classic-tutorial-shadow-it.md

 ---
-title: Discover and manage Shadow IT
+title: Classic portal -  Discover and manage Shadow IT
-description: This tutorial describes the process to discover and manage Shadow IT in Microsoft Defender for Cloud Apps. ms.date: 01/19/2023 ms.topic: tutorial
+description: Classic portal -  This tutorial describes the process to discover and manage Shadow IT in Microsoft Defender for Cloud Apps. ms.date: 01/19/2023 ms.topic: tutorial
+ROBOTS: NOINDEX
 ---
-# Tutorial: Discover and manage shadow IT
+# Classic portal: Tutorial: Discover and manage shadow IT

 [!INCLUDE [Banner for top of topics](includes/banner.md)]